 Food Banks need your help

 Food Banks provide emergency food support to people in crisis.
 The food they offer is to stop people going hungry when they cannot afford to feed themselves or their families.
-A food crisis can happen for a number of reasons: redundancy, benefit delays, sudden illness or bereavement.
+A food crisis can happen for a number of reasons: redundancy, benefit delays, sudden illness or family breakdown.

 Ways to Help your local food bank